The Emerald Isle

-Day 5 — Galway and Aran Islands
+Day 5 – Aran Islands and Galway

-Day 6 — Galway and Connemara
+Day 6 – Connemara

-Day 7 — County Clare and Killarney
+Day 7 — Cliffs of Moher, The Burren, Killarney

 Traveling south along the fabled coastline of County Clare, stop to admire the dramatic Cliffs of Moher, which rise vertically from the sea and stretch for five miles from north to south.
 Pass through the Burren, the 116-square-mile rocky landscape of craggy gray karst (limestone) formations.
 Then cross by ferry into County Kerry, and arrive in the late afternoon in the town of Killarney, set in beautiful Killarney National Park.
 Tonight, enjoy dinner with a warm and welcoming family outside Killarney.
 (B,D)